twigglits/who-aids-prop/sphinxdoc/source/index.rst

 .. _programs:

-The development source code can be found on `GitHub <https://github.com/j0r1/simpactcyan>`_.
+The development source code of the binaries can be found on `GitHub <https://github.com/j0r1/simpactcyan>`_.
 The Simpact Cyan installers, as well as source code packages for the program, can be found in the `'programs' <http://research.edm.uhasselt.be/jori/simpact/programs/>`_. directory.
 If you're using MS-Windows, you'll need to install the